 - Post Book’d – £18 per month for a book chosen by you, a book chosen by Post Book’d, surprise gifts and more.
 Includes free delivery and donation to charity.
 Post Book’d is the First UK book subscription specialising in Black and Minorities Ethnic writers.

-Personally, I don’t think I would subscribe to a book subscription box, purely because it would be an ongoing monthly expense with no guarantee that I would enjoy the titles being supplied and I do enjoy reading book blurbs and finding new books to read rather than just being sent a random selection.
-I think they would be an excellent way to discover new authors and possibly force you to step away from your comfort zone of familiar authors.
+Personally, I am not entirely sure that I would subscribe to a book subscription box, purely because it would be an ongoing monthly expense with no guarantee that I would enjoy the titles being supplied and I do enjoy reading book blurbs and finding new books to read rather than just being sent a random selection.
+Although I do think a good book subscription box would be an excellent way to discover new authors and possibly force you to step away from your comfort zone of the familiar authors that you know and love, expanding your reading material.
 Whilst I am not sure a subscription service would work for me; others love it with the joy and excitement of brand-new books landing on their doorstep every month and the thrill of possibly finding something remarkable to read.

 I couldn’t possibly tell you what book subscription box to go for, if any.
 That will take a bit of research of your part about what types are out there, offering what genres, how often you want to receive your books, value for money.
 Personally, if I were to subscribe to a subscription, I love the idea of a pre-loved (used) book subscription box such as The Gently Used Book Club or Hand Me Down Book Club as it saves books going to landfill (although books are paper, apparently the glue used to bind them unfortunately means millions of books are not recycled and go to landfill sites – this seems such a waste).